-Applications are submitted via our online granting platform Submittable, it is a free service!
-You can pull Submittable up on your phone or computer and it is a free service to applicants.
+Applications are submitted via our online granting system or platform called Submittable.
+Submittable is an online platform that you can pull up on your phone or computer and it is a free service to applicants.
 Please go to www.Submittable.com to create an account, then fill out the step-by-step application.

 We understand that access to online platforms can be its own form of exclusivity.
-If you need to fill out an application in writing, by email, or phone please contact Joni Crines and she will assist you.
+If you need to fill out an application in writing, by email, or by phone please contact the Grants Program Officer.

 HOW DO WE MAKE DECISIONS?

-NIF funding priorities & how proposals are weighed:
+NIF funding priorities & how proposals are evaluated:

-- We will award grants that reach those most vulnerable in hard-to-reach places
+- We will award grants that reach those most vulnerable, often in hard-to-reach places

-- We aim to support those populations with little or no access to resources
+- We aim to support those populations with little or no access to financial resources

-Please understand that more than likely, NIF will be unable to provide support for all requests.
-The amount provided will be based on the availability of funds and the number of requests under review.
+Please understand that applications often exceed available funding.
+Our goal is to fully fund all applications, but the amount provided will be based on the availability of funds and the number of requests under review.

-Apply - Applicants will completely fill out the application via Submittable before the deadline.
+- Apply Indigenous-only applicants will completely fill out the application via Submittable before the deadline.

-Review - Once the grant period has ended, the Grants Committee (made up of community members,NIF staff & a board member) will convene to review all received applications.
-The Grantmaking Committee will approve or deny recipients, and then award grant funds.
+- Review Once the grant period has ended, the Grants Committee (made up of community members,NIF staff & a board member) will convene to review all applications, select recipients and award funds.

-Notify - Recipients will then be notified via U.S. mail, so please ensure your current address is on file.
+- Notify Recipients will then be notified via U.S. mail, so please ensure your current address is on file.
 If approved, an award letter will be sent along with a check for the approved amount.

-WHAT ARE THE NEXT STEPS IF YOUR APPLICATION IS APPROVED?
+WHAT ARE THE NEXT STEPS IF YOUR APPLICATION IS APPROVED OR DENIED?

-The Grantmaking Committee will perform review of submitted applications from October 23 - November 5, 2021, award letters (and denials) will be sent mid November 2021.
+The grantmaking committee review of submitted applications will occur Feb.
+18-28, 2022, award letters and denials will be sent in March 2022.
 Na’ah Illahee Fund will send checks with award letters via U.S. mail.